DTUMLOPS/PROJECT/reports/README.md

 > Answer:

 ![alt text](figures/wandb.png)
 In this image we can see various metrics recorded during our training.
 As we can see, we focus more on the validation metrics, since there we can really see the model evolution.
 In this particular project, we value differently the true positives and true negatives, so we include metrics as AUROC and AUPRC, besides the usual metrics like loss and accuracy.
+These metrics help us understand the model's performance in distinguishing between classes and its ability to handle imbalanced datasets.
+By tracking these metrics, we can make informed decisions about model improvements and ensure it meets our performance criteria.

 W&B project repo - https://wandb.ai/alexcomas/dtumlops